-Prerequisites: Grade of C or better in BIO1101, BIO1101L, BIO1103, BIO1103L, CHE1202, CHE1202L
+Prerequisites: Grade of C or better in BIO1101, BIO1101L, BIO1103, BIO1103L, CHE1202, CHE1202L emphasis on how B and T cells interact.
+Hypersensitivities, allergies, and autoimmune responses are also examined.

 Three hours lecture.
 This course covers the fundamentals of innate and cellular immunity.
-Both the development and effector functions of B and T cell are explored, with special emphasis on how B and T cells interact.
-Hypersensitivities, allergies, and autoimmune responses are also examined.
+Both the development and effect or functions of B and T cells are explored with special